 Under current U.S. Supreme Court rulings, a woman has the right to an abortion up to the point of viability of the fetus.
 No exact minimum number of weeks defines when a fetus can survive outside the womb.
 The most premature infant that has survived in the U.S. was born at about 21 weeks.
-Once a fetus is viable, states can ban abortion, so long as the life or health of the mother is not at risk.
+Once a fetus is viable, states can ban abortion, so long as the mother's life or health isn’t at risk.

 In over 20 countries, family circumstances or mental health are grounds for an abortion at 20 weeks or later.
 In Australia, laws vary by state or territory, but the three largest states permit abortions at 22 to 24 weeks.

 Japan allows abortions up to 22 weeks for socioeconomic reasons.
 In South Africa, abortions based on socioeconomic factors are allowed up to 20 weeks.
 Rwanda allows abortions on broad socioeconomic grounds until 22 weeks.

 Our scan of laws across Europe found 18 countries extend the allowable number of weeks to get an abortion based on the mental health of the mother or socioeconomic concerns.
 In the Czech Republic, an abortion can take place up to week 20 for mental health reasons.
 In Ukraine, the law gives flexibility up to the 22nd week.
 Great Britain allows abortion until 24 weeks of pregnancy if continuation of the pregnancy involves risk "of injury to physical or mental health" of the patient or any of her existing children.

 Northeastern University law professor Martha Davis has spoken with legal experts across Europe about the ease of accessing abortions at 20 weeks or later.